Hunter Gorskie

-Hunter J. Gorskie (born June 27, 1991) is an American soccer player.
+Hunter J. Gorskie (born June 27, 1991) is an American former professional soccer player who played as a defender.

 Career

 Youth, college and amateur

 Gorskie grew up in Marlboro Township, New Jersey and played soccer at Marlboro High School, where he set the career record in assists and is ranked second in career goals.

 He played club soccer for the Player Development Academy of New Jersey before committing to Stanford University where he played for four years.
 In 2009, Gorskie started all 20 games for the Cardinal and helped them to nine clean sheets, including three in the Pac-10 tournament and two in the NCAA Tournament.
 In 2010, Gorskie made 16 appearances, including four starts, and helped the Cardinal defense to a 1.14 goals against average.
 One of his four starts came on October 15 in Stanford's 2–1 upset victory over #13 UCLA.
 He also went on to be named Pac-10 honorable mention All-Academic.
 In 2011, he started all 17 games in which he saw action and scored his first collegiate goal on September 25 in a 2–1 victory over Vermont.
 He went on to be named Pac-12 All-Academic second team that same year.
 In his final season at Stanford, Gorskie started in all 18 games and was named second team All-Pac-12 and Pac-12 All-Academic first team.

 Gorskie was one of the few 2 time captains at Stanford Soccer, serving as a leader in both his Junior and Senior seasons.
 During his time in college, Gorskie also played in the Premier Development League for Central Jersey Spartans, Chicago Fire Premier and New Jersey Rangers.